jgnewman/strux/README.md

 Fair enough.

-By default, when we create validator functions in our `reactsWhen` calls, there is another implicit check that gets put in place.
+By default, when we create validator functions in our `takesStateWhen` calls, there is another implicit check that gets put in place.
 Specifically, Strux adds a check to see whether a new value is _different_ from the old value before it even looks at the validator.
 So if the value didn't change, the observer won't